Show image location

 - Curtis Galloway, Lutz Mueller, et al, for libexif which

-I use for manipulating Exif data in images (e.g., to extract GPS
+I use for manipulating Exif metadata in images (e.g., to extract

 - Charles Petzold – it had been ten years since I wrote a Windows